US police to charge brothers after 10-year kidnap

 DeJesus was 14 when she vanished while walking home from school on April 2, 2004.
 Knight, who was 20 at the time of her disappearance, was last seen at a cousin's house on August 23, 2002.

-Some reports have questioned how the police could have missed signs of the kidnapping for so long, but McGrath insisted that he was absolutely confident that his officers had not missed a chance for an earlier rescue.
+Some reports have begun to question how the police could have missed signs of the kidnapping for so long, but McGrath inisted that he was absolutely confident that his officers had not missed a chance for an earlier rescue.